 I honestly, don’t know where this story is going.
 I just wanted to let you guys know IM TRYING!
 I’m trying to be a stronger person.
 I’m trying to break this depressive ass cycle and most importantly I’m trying to be a healthy minded human being.

-This is just me thinking out loud (or on paper in this case) but maybe instead of trying to break the cycle, maybe we need create a brand new one?
-For instance, maybe instead of pressing snooze, I just wake the fuck up?
+This is just me thinking out loud (or online in this case) but maybe instead of trying to break the cycle, maybe we need create a brand new one?
+For instance, maybe instead of pressing snooze, I just wake the hell up?
 Maybe I actually go to the gym and get that energy and those endorphins to take on the day.
 How about, I show up to work on time and maybe instead of having coffee I have green tea.
-I could come home from work and take my puppy for a nice walk downtown and possibly meal prep for the week?
+I could come home from work and take my puppy for a nice walk downtown and possibly create a new recipe?
 Maybe I do one or two school assignments so I don’t have to spend all day Sunday doing them… How does that sound?

 You guys… It’s time to completely change my routine.
 It’s time to take responsibility for my mood and for my depression.